-How Sensor Lights Can Save You Money
+Do Sensor Lights Save Money?

-Sensor Light Energy Usage
+Motion Sensor Light Energy Usage

 Most motion sensor lights use infrared, or heat energy to detect movement.
 Humans, and mammals in general, have a warmer temperature than their surroundings.
 So when they pass the motion sensor light’s field of view, it detects this and the motion sensor light switch turns on for a set time.

-A photocell detects light and deactivates the sensor light during the day when it is not needed.
+A photocell detects light and deactivates the motion-activated sensor light during the day when it is not needed.
 Installing a motion-activated sensor light means saying goodbye to those annoying light switches!

 In order to sense motion, there is a “phantom” energy always running in the background – standby mode.
-When it senses motion, the light switches to an active mode where the light is on.
-This phantom energy is less intensive than the energy required in active mode.
-It is more energy, however, than is required for a light that has been turned off at the light switch.
+When it senses motion, the light switches from standby mode to active mode where the light is on.

-As such, motion sensor lights are best suited to rooms where lights are infrequently turned on and the lights switches are often forgotten to be turned off.
 These rooms typically have low to medium traffic.
 Rooms with high traffic will mean the light is constantly being triggered to turn on, perhaps more so than it is off!
 These rooms and areas might include:

 - Closets